gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 ```

 ### Basic concepts
-* Packet transmission is regulated by a 1 byte header
+* Packet transmission is regulated by a 8 bits header
 * Devices communicate through packets with a maximum length of 255 or 65535 bytes
-* Devices are identified by a unique 1 byte device id
+* Devices are identified by a unique 8 bits device id
 * Devices can obtain an id if available (see [Dynamic addressing specification v3.0](/specification/PJON-dynamic-addressing-specification-v3.0.md))
-* Buses are identified with a 4 bytes bus id
+* Buses are identified with a 32 bits bus id
 * Many buses can coexist on the same medium
 * Synchronous and or asynchronous acknowledgement can be requested (see [Acknowledge specification v1.0](/specification/PJON-protocol-acknowledge-specification-v1.0.md))
-* Network services are identified with a 2 bytes service identifier
+* Network services are identified with a 16 bits service identifier

 ### Bus